SEIR-7-06/recipe-app-state/README.md

 ...
 ```

-## Triggering a State Change
+## Create a Click Handler Function

 Our goal is to have a user click on one of the caterories and have state update automatically.
 We'll add an event listener to each one of the category names to listen for a click.

-## Create a Handler Function

-But first we'll create a function that will handle that click event.
+First we'll create a function that will handle that click event.

 Inside the `Sidebar` component define a function called `handleCategoryClick`.
 ```js